 I am sure you have already tried to accelerate the off-gassing with ventilation, heat, fans, etc. Your only solution may be to sand off the paint and primer and start over.
 I know that's not what you want to hear, but there are few remedies to this problem.

 One option that we have used which works in many cases is to use an encapsulating sealer.
 AFM Safecoat manufactures a number of non-toxic completely safe sealers that block off-gassing of most finishes.
-(You can read about them here.)
-We have had good success with their Transitional Primer used in conjunction with their zero VOC paint.
+(You can read about them on our Non-Toxic Paints & Coatings Category page.)
+We have had good success with their Transitional Primer used in conjunction with their Zero VOC Paint.
 Their Hard Seal product also works well.
 This should be tested in a small confined area to make sure of its results.

 Odorless paint isn't benign